 What is Fentanyl?

 Fentanyl is a synthetic pharmaceutical drug and opioid pain reliever (OPR) that is 50 to 100 times stronger than morphine.
-Fentanyl is typically used to relieve severe pain after surgery, during cancer treatments and when breakthrough pain is present.
+Fentanyl is typically used to relieve severe pain after surgery, during cancer treatments, and when breakthrough pain is present.
 Breakthrough pain is flare-ups of intense pain despite 24/7 treatment with narcotics.

-Fentanyl works by blocking the pain receptors in the brain and increasing production of the “happiness” chemical known as dopamine.
-There are many street names for fentanyl some of which are apache, China girl, China white, dance fever, TNT and crush.
-Some brand names of fentanyl include Actiq, Duragesic, Sublimaze, Subsys, Abstral and Lazanda.
+Fentanyl works by blocking the pain receptors in the brain and increasing the production of the “happiness” chemical known as dopamine.
+There are many street names for fentanyl some of which are apache, China girl, China white, dance fever, TNT, and crush.
+Some brand names of fentanyl include Actiq, Duragesic, Sublimaze, Subsys, Abstral, and Lazanda.
 These brands come in many different forms, from nasal sprays to pills.
 Like many other strong opioid pain relievers, Fentanyl harbors a strong risk for addiction and subsequent abuse regardless of the form it comes in.
 The National Institute on Drug Abuse has already warned the public that a Fentanyl epidemic could develop because of the substance’s immense potency and addictive potential and how often it is used in common procedures such as surgeries.

 Someone taking Fentanyl at levels that are too high and “un-prescribed” can experience an intense and often long-lasting euphoria and feeling of relaxation similar to the high from heroin.

 Signs of Fentanyl Use

 There are several telltale signs of Fentanyl use to look out for such as: